appserver-io/appserver/README.md

 You can double click the .rpm package for installation or use yum with `yum install <PATH_TO_RPM>` as root.
 This will install the appserver within `/opt/appserver` and start it together with a file watcher daemon as soon as installation finishes.

-Now start your favorite browser and open the URL `http://127.0.0.1:9080/demo` to load the demo application.
+Start your favorite browser and open the URL `http://127.0.0.1:9080/example` to load the example application.

-During installation we registered systemd units for the appserver, so you can controll it with `systemctl <COMMAND> appserver` where command are the basic systemd commands like `start`, `stop`, `restart` and `status`.
+During installation we registered systemd units for the appserver, so you can control it with `systemctl <COMMAND> appserver` where command are the basic systemd commands like `start`, `stop`, `restart` and `status`.
+Please also restart the `watcher` and `appserver-fpm` daemon if necessary.

 ## Installation on CentOS
 Installation and basic usage is the same as on Fedora **but** CentOS requires additional repositories like [remi](<http://rpms.famillecollet.com/>) or
 [EPEL](<http://fedoraproject.org/wiki/EPEL>) to satisfy additional dependencies.
+Please also be aware that CentOS init scripts reside in `/etc/init.d` as there is no systemd support yet.

 # Uninstall
 To uninstall the Application Server on Mac OS X, you simply have to delete the folder `/opt/appserver` and the configuration files for the launch deameons.
 These are files are located in folder `/Library/LaunchDaemons` and named `io.appserver.appserver.plist`, `io.appserver.memcached.plist` and `io.appserver.redis.plist`.
 On Linux you can simple uninstall the Application Server with the package managment tool you've installed it.